This page include penis general anatomy notions, either about external orgasns and internal ones.

 The Penis

-The penis and all its external partsThe penis, even if it just appears as an inflable balloon, is a complex organ.
+The penis and all its external partsThe penis, even if it just appears as an inflatable balloon, is a complex organ.
 It's made up of tissues, muscles (unstriated), arteries, veins, corpus spongiosum, corpora cavernosa and nerves.
-It begins inside the body, near the prostate and it finishes with the glans, at a few inches outside the body.
-The penile sizes are considered to begin from the pubic bone exit point until the glans tip.
+It begins inside the body, near the prostate and it ends with the glans, a few inches outside the body.
+The penile sizes are considered to begin from the pubic bone to the tip of the glans.

-The elements of penis head: glans, prepuce, corona, etc.In its visible parts, the penis is constituted of the following elements: base, trunk, corona and glans.
-The penis is represented by a cylindroid part, the trunk or "the body" and by a conoid part, the glans.
-The main structure of both is vascular, that is, a network of vessels very comunicating between them and in which the blood volume and the covering sheath firmness (the tunica albuginea) are the fundamental conditions for erection.
+The elements of the head of the penis: glans, prepuce, corona, etc.Externally, the penis is constituted of the following elements: base, trunk, corona and glans.
+The penis is represented by a cylindroid shape, the trunk or "the body" and by a conoid part, the glans.
+The main structure of both is vascular, that is, a network of vessels communicating between them and in which the blood volume and the covering sheath firmness (the tunica albuginea) are the fundamental conditions for erection.

 The penis trunk is essentially constituted by three columns made up by erectile tissues: